Gameplay

 If the TP earned is enough for a category to level up, it is displayed at this point.

-See the Advanced section for the TP amounts necessary to level up.
+See the Advanced section for the TP amounts necessary to level up and possible battle TP strategies.

 ・Phase 3 - Item Drop